 //all animations at this vimeo album

-Bunraku is a traditional Japanese puppet theatre.
-Original puppets are rather huge – c.a. ⅓ of a human height, and are handheld: directly animated by animators, who are visible to the audience.
+Bunraku is a traditional japanese puppet theatre.
+Original puppets are rather huge – c.a. ⅓rd of human height, and are handheld: directly animated by animators, who are visible to the audience.

-Bunraku theatre became a major inspiration for a projection mapping challenge: with surveillance, dependency, subordination, following, cooperation, etc. – as themes to tinker with.
-The art and tech guidelines were designed especially for final year MA students at New Media Art Department.
-Series of animations were created to be watched at the PJAIT’s man building’s facade.
+Bunraku theatre became a major inspiration to a projection mapping challenge, designed especially for a senior year MA students at the New Media Art Department.
+Series of animations were created to be experienced as a projection, mapped onto the PJAIT’s man building’s facade.

 Students were to animate living humans, live captured by themselves, for further digital development.
-The act of animating is implied here as not only moving or redrawing scrapes, 3D objects or drawings, but as intense modification of live footage, or whichever time-based visual data medium.
+The act of animating is perceived here as not only moving or drawing scrapes or drawings, but as intensively modifying live footage, real-time movement trace or whichever time-based visual data.

-It is well known that animators often use their own or their fellows bodies’ movement as a reference for animation.
-The Bunraku project is an occasion for students to observe and study the dynamics of human body movement and its potential for modularity.
-Captured movements were further composed in space and time: multiplied, arranged, echoed, to achieve the final choreography.
+It is well known, that animators often use their own body’s movement as a reference for animation.
+The Bunraku project is an occasion for students to observe and study the dynamics of human body movement.
+Registered movement data or footage was further composed in space and time: multiplied, arranged, echoed, to achieve the final choreographies.